 “So you know how the Hurricane is organized, huh?
 Anything we haven’t guessed?”

-ZAB hummed in thought like a turbine.
-“The highest concentration of Hurricane Planets is so far from us that its light won’t arrive in the Milky Way for eons.
-This is where Hurricane Planets sync with each other, exchanging information and ensuring homogeneity.”
+ZAB hummed in thought like a hydroelectric turbine.
+“The densest concentration of Hurricane Planets, countless light-years away, is where Hurricane Planets sync with each other, exchanging information and ensuring homogeneity.”

 Lucille stroked her chin.
 “So they’ve got a weak-point?”

 “No. I would call this the Hurricane’s strongest point, because it is the densest concentr—“

 “But if we blow it up, or, say, infect it with a virus, the Hurricane will chaotically tear itself apart!”